 You may reasonably ask, "if I'm using my eye to judge the light level, then why is this any different than any of the other optical meters, like an Instoscope?"
 The difference is the light bulb, which is a standard reference you can use for comparison.
 The Instoscope (and other extinction meters like it) don't have that.
 The human eye is not good at judging light values objectively because the human eye has an automatic iris that's constantly adjusting.
 But the human eye is very good at comparing the difference between two adjacent light levels.

 These meters are highly regarded.
 Most light meters have very little information about them on the internet, but this one yeilds quite a bit.
-Huws Home Page is kind enough to host the operating manual, brochure and service docs.
+The now-defunct Huws Home Page was kind enough to host the operating manual, brochure and service docs.
 I was able to pick up this gem of advice:

 Do not use the meter with a lighted cigarette in the mouth, otherwise accidental contact may damage the scales.